Astigmasaura: Paleoenvironment

-Astigmasaura is known from the lower section of the Huincul Formation, which dates to the Cenomanian age of the late Cretaceous period.
+Astigmasaura is known from the lower section of the Huincul Formation, which dates to the Albian age of the Early Cretaceous period.
 Many other rebbachisaurids (Cathartesaura, Cienciargentina, Sidersaura, and remains historically referred to Limaysaurus) are also known from this formation.
 This diversity implies rebbachisaurids were a key part of the faunal turnover occurring in the mid-Cretaceous.

 Many other dinosaurs have been named from the formation.
 Other sauropods include the titanosaurs Argentinosaurus, Bustingorrytitan, Choconsaurus, and Chucarosaurus.
 Theropods are also abundant, including carcharodontosaurids (Mapusaurus, Meraxes, and Taurovenator), a megaraptoran (Aoniraptor), abelisaurids (Skorpiovenator, Tralkasaurus, and Ilokelesia), a probable noasaurid (Huinculsaurus), a paravian (Overoraptor), and the unusual avetheropod Gualicho.
 The elasmarian ornithopod Chakisaurus is the only ornithischian dinosaur named from the formation.
 Remains of unnamed unenlagiids and iguanodonts are also known.
 Non-dinosaurian animals known from the Huincul Formation include the rhynchocephalians Kaikaifilusaurus and Patagosphenos and various crocodyliforms, turtles, lizards, and fishes.
 Plant remains include the trunks of conifers (Araucariaceae and Cupressaceae), cycads, and early angiosperms.